Akira Yamada

 Akira Yamada (山田 晶, Yamada Akira) was a Japanese scholar and philosopher of the West European Medieval philosophy.
 Member of the Japan Academy since 1998.

+Biography

-Yamada graduated from the Kyoto Imperial University, Philosophy section of the Department of Literature in 1944.
+Born in Suwa city, Nagano prefecture.
+Yamada graduated from the Nagano prefecture Suwa junior High-school, and from the 8th High-school.
+Yamada graduated from the Kyoto Imperial University, Philosophy section of the Department of Literature in September, 1944.